MaggieLi1111/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+Sessions are good for stateful authentication.
+JSON web tokens are good for stateless authentication.

+With sessions the server is responsible for keeping track of logged in users, and with JSON web tokens the client is responsible.

-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? bcryptjs provides us a module including password hashing function, imlements salting both manually and automatically, accumulate hashing rounds.
+Having an algorithm that hashes the information multiple times means an attacker needs to have the hash, so that with salting, we can slow down the hackers' ability to get a user's password bcrypt.hashSync() can hash a password. bcrypt.compareSync() can verify a password by passing the password guess in plain text and the password hash from the database to validate credentials.
+If guess is valid, the method return true.
+Otherwise, it returns false.

 3. How are unit tests different from integration and end-to-end testing?
+Unit tests are smaller, more isolated test compared to integration(testing connected functionality and interactions) and end-to-end testing(testing entire workflows and application).
+Unit tests are useful for testing functions in isolation.

 4. How does _Test Driven Development_ change the way we write applications and tests?
+It makes us focus on the requirements before writing our code.